-Proga et al. (2000); Proga & Kallman (2004).
-We solve the standard equations of motion in spherical polar coordinates, including the radiation force on the material, together with the continuity equations for mass and energy equation, where the latter includes a net heating/cooling term for the material, $\mathcal{L}$ .
-This is defined by where mass density and number density are related by $\rho = n\mu m_p$ .
-The heating, $\Gamma$ , and cooling, $\Lambda$ , rates per unit volume are calculated by CLOUDY (Ferland 2003), although the simple heating and cooling functions are employed in Nomura et al. (2016).
-These depend on the shape of the illuminating spectrum, which is discussed in more detail in the next section, as well as on the temperature T and ionisation parameter where $F_x$ is the X-ray flux and $L_x$ is the X-ray luminosity at each grid point.
-These are defined from the intrinsic luminosity, $L{x0}$ , which is modified for absorption/scattering along the line of sight so that $L_x = L{x0}e^{-\tau(R,\theta)}$ .
-We assume that the corona and inner disc are both effectively a central point source, so that
+Our radiation-hydrodynamic simulation code was developed by Takahashi & Ohsuga (2013), described most recently in Nomura et al. (2016).
+This is similar to the code used in earlier work by Proga, Stone & Kallman (2000) and Proga & Kallman (2004).
+We solve the standard equations of motion in spherical polar coordinates, including the radiation force on the material, together with the continuity equations for mass and energy equation, where the latter includes a net heating/cooling term for the material, \mathcal{L} .
+This is defined by where mass density and number density are related by $\rho = n\mu m{\rm p}$.
+The heating, Γ , and cooling, Λ , rates per unit volume are calculated by CLOUDY (Ferland 2003), although the simple heating and cooling functions are employed in Nomura et al. (2016).
+These depend on the shape of the illuminating spectrum, which is discussed in more detail in the next section, as well as on the temperature T and ionization parameter: